mmaulwurff/hellscape-navigator/Readme.md

 * Signs
   * A Sign can be placed to leave a note on level
   * Three kinds: wooden/metal/transparent to fit level theme
-  * Can be configured to be undestructible or not
+  * Can be configured to be indestructible or not

 * Compass
   * Shows view direction